grommet/grommet/src/js/components/CheckBoxGroup/README.md

 **name**

-The name attribute value to use for the underlying <input/>
-      elements.
-Required when used in the Context of FormField.
+Required when used in the Context of Form and FormField.

 ```
 string